UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/3-raw_data.md

 L - Illumina 1.8+ Phred+33, raw reads typically (0, 41)
 ```

-While this all *looks* confusing ([it is](https://academic.oup.com/nar/article/38/6/1767/3112533)), usually you will have Phred+33 data (most commonly now the Illumina 1.8+ version).
+While this all *looks* confusing ([it is](https://academic.oup.com/nar/article/38/6/1767/3112533)), usually you will have Phred+33 data (most common now since the Illumina 1.8+ version of their Casava software which runs on sequencing machines).
 You should always check though.

 ### Interpretation of Phred Scores